Hazard Notification System (HANS) for Volcanoes

 Current Aviation Color Code: YELLOW

 Local seismic and infrasound sensors, web cameras, and a geodetic network are used to monitor Shishaldin Volcano.
-In addition to the local monitoring network, AVO uses nearby geophysical networks, regional infrasound and lighting data, and satellite images to detect eruptions.
+In addition to the local monitoring network, AVO uses nearby geophysical networks, regional infrasound and lightning data, and satellite images to detect eruptions.

 CONTACT INFORMATION:

-Matt Haney, Scientist-in-Charge, USGS mhaney@usgs.gov (907) 786-7497
+Matt Haney, Scientist-in-Charge, USGS, mhaney@usgs.gov (907) 786-7497

-David Fee, Coordinating Scientist, UAFGI dfee1@alaska.edu (907) 378-5460
+Ronni Grapenthin, Acting Coordinating Scientist, UAFGI, rgrapenthin@alaska.edu (907) 378-5460

 Contact AVO: https://avo.alaska.edu/contact